A look at the basics of the 2021 Song Contest and the key landmarks in the build-up.

 Jan has had a successful singing career spanning over two decades, starting as a boyband member in the Nineties.
 He went on to specialize in Dutch language songs and the “schlager” style, he has also been in the commentary box for Dutch TV at Eurovision.

-Forty-one countries have been confirmed as competing in Rotterdam, the same number as in Tel Aviv.
+Forty-one countries have been confirmed as competing in Rotterdam, the exact same line-up as would have been in 2020, and the same number as in Tel Aviv 2019.
 Bulgaria and Ukraine return to the contest while Hungary and Montenegro skip the 65th Eurovision.
 The hosts Netherlands plus the “big five” of France, Germany, Italy, Spain and the UK are automatic finalists.
 The other thirty-five will compete in two semi-finals.
+As exactly te same line-up of countries are involved the organizers have retained the 2020 Semi-Final allocation draw that took place before the cancellation.